It’s getting cold, maybe even snowing outside but you’re there on your cozy, sweet bed, whilst reading your favorite book on your iPhone or your iPad.

 It’s called Digested, and it does exactly what it says it does.

-Digested is a free Mac app which will suck all your notes and highlights out of your iBooks and package them up in a nicely-formatted PDF, or direct to Evernote.
+Digested is a free Mac app which will suck all your notes and highlights out of your iBooks and package them up in a nicely-formatted PDF, or direct it onto your Evernote.

 Pretty cool huh?

-Step 4: Once you are done, you have two ways you can export all your notes and highlights.
+- Once you are done, you have two ways you can export all your notes and highlights:

 The downside to this export is that you don’t get the title of the book the notes came from, which makes it absolutely crap.